SWIFTSIM/HBT-HERONS/docs/installation/compiling.md

     the all the relevant compile-time options and allows the user to change their value more easily.
 If you are doing this for the first time, the cache will be empty.
 You need to press `c` (configure) to display the options.
-After you enable/disable the options relevant to your setup, press `c` (configure) again and then `g` (generate).
+After you enable/disable the options relevant to your setup, press `c` again and then `g` (generate).

 ### Type of simulation

+Options relating to whether the simulation is hydrodynamical, and whether to include the thermal energy of gas during subhalo unbinding.

 | <div style="width:260px">Property</div> | <div style="width:50px">Default</div>       | <div style="width:100px">Description</div>       |
 | :-------------------------------------- | :-----------------------------------------------  | :----------------------------------------------- |
 | `HBT_DM_ONLY`                    | `Off`| Enable if the simulation is dark matter only.                   |
 | `HBT_UNBIND_WITH_THERMAL_ENERGY` | `Off`| Enable to include thermal energy of gas when calculating its binding energy.
 If enabled, the dataset needs to be loaded from the particle outputs. |

 ### Internal precision

-These flags are used to determine the internal dtypes used by HBT-HERONS, which always default to using the maximum precision possible.
+These options are used to determine the internal dtypes used by HBT-HERONS, which always default to using the maximum precision possible.
 If you would like to reduce the memory footprint of the code, you can do so using these flags.